 Let’s look more closely at this ever-popular stimulant and analyze the potential health benefits, as well as the negative side effects, of caffeine consumption.

 Caffeine is a product found naturally in raw coffee beans, cocoa, kola nuts, guarana berries and tea leaves that can diminish feelings of tiredness and improve concentration.
 Found in coffee, tea, chocolate, energy drinks, soft drinks and some cold and allergy medicines, its effects start as soon as 15 minutes after it’s consumed and can last up to 6 hours.

-The effects of caffeine can vary greatly person to person based on their lifestyle and their genetics, which may be the reason for the mixed messages surrounding whether caffeine is good for us or bad for us.
+The effects can vary greatly person to person based on their lifestyle and their genetics, which may be the reason for the mixed messages surrounding whether it is good for us or bad for us.

 In contrast to the possible health benefits of caffeine, it does have some negative effects on the cardiovascular system especially when very large amounts of it are consumed daily.
 Caffeine can raise your heart rate and cause palpitations and extra heartbeats.
 And using large amounts of it for long periods can increase your risk of having a heart attack.
 This is particularly true in people who have diabetes.

 Blood pressure can go up significantly after caffeine use because it seems to block a hormone our bodies produce to keep our arteries open wide.
 When caffeine makes the blood vessels in our bodies narrower, this leaves less room for blood flow which, in turn, raises blood pressure.
 The blood vessels supplying blood to the brain can also narrow as much as 27% after caffeine intake which can slow down our ability to think and perform mental tasks.